Abhinav-Ram/linux-terminal-todolist/README.md

 This is a simple linux-terminal-based to-do list program that maintains a file called tasks.txt.
 You can use it to add, update, and delete tasks from your list, as well as display all the tasks currently in your list.

 ## Usage
-To run the program, navigate to the directory containing run.sh in your terminal, and type:
+To run the program, download and navigate to the directory containing these files in your terminal, and type:

 ```
 ./t [command] [arguments]